Soak in that Free AC

 The public areas of malls like Pioneer Place downtown or the Lloyd Center on the east side can be great places to set up, whether your plan is getting work done or just reading.
 Granted, you’ll have to deal with the cacophony of teenage drama all around you, but that’s a small price to pay for free AC.

 We’ve talked about malls and libraries, but what if there were a happy medium between the two?
 Powell’s, the world’s largest independent bookstore, is just that perfect mix.
 I know more than a few people who use this Portland institution as a library anyway, sitting and reading for hours.

 Like any business, there’s only so long you should stay without buying something, but I won’t judge.
 Besides, anyone who can stay in Powell’s for more than half an hour without buying something deserves some reward—it’s no small accomplishment.

 The rest of the items on this list might not keep you sheltered for hours at a time, but they still offer valuable cool down opportunities for exactly zero dollars each.

-Speaking of Portland institutions, what could be more quintessentially Portland than a visit to one of the over 50 breweries that help make the Rose City the beer Mecca that it is today.
-Several of our biggest breweries and brewpubs run free tours, including Kells, Ecliptic, and Hopworks.
+Speaking of Portland institutions, what could be more quintessentially Portland than a visit to one of the over 70 breweries that help make the Rose City the beer Mecca that it is today.

-If you do end up staying for a beer afterward or even taking a free sample, be careful: alcohol can make dehydration much worse, and make the heat you’ve been trying so hard to evade that much more painful.
+If you do end up having a few beers as you soak in the cool setting, be careful: alcohol can make dehydration much worse, and make the heat you’ve been trying so hard to evade that much more painful.